 - Implement ratings so the users can evaluate the content themselves.

-Assisting users in choosing a course
+Assisting users while choosing a course

 Celadon case study - Mobile App for Tutors Portal

 Ratings’n’reviews.
-They are not the prime tool for content curation but a tool for the users to select the course and narrow the search.
+They are not the prime tool for content curation, but a tool for the users to select the course and narrow the search.
 People always have a lot of questions before they make a decision to join this or that course.
 So FAQ can become a real gift from Heaven.
 They usually cover the topics like: